bareboat-necessities/rust-modules/rust-i2c-scan/README.md

-# i2c-scanner written in Rust
+# i2c-scanner for Linux written in Rust

 Detects i2c addresses using roughly same way as i2cdetect.
 Checks i2c database to display possible matching devices models by their found i2c addresses.